 - ETAs decide the value of their time.

-- An ETA’s performance is determined by their customers, not a manager.
+- An ETA’s performance is determined by its customers, not a manager.

 - ETAs have a choice in who they work with.